pauljickling/notes/devops/kubernetes/k8s.md

 - k3s: lightweight alternative provided by Rancher.
 Can run on Rasberry Pi.
 - kind: kubernetes-in-docker
 - minikube: tool for testing kubernetes locally

+## CLI

+`kubectl` is the command line interface for managing your Kubernetes infrastrucutre.

+`kubectl expose deployment {app name} --type=NodePort --port=80` deploys a web app exposing the http port